 In the planning and design of national road schemes, cognisance must be given to the National Road Authority document 'Guidelines for the Treatment of Noise and Vibration in National Road Schemes' (2004) and to the subsequent supplementary document 'Good Practice Guidance for the Treatment of Noise during the Planning of National Road Schemes' (2014).

-5.8.6 Policy Objective T28: Road Safety
+5.7.6 Policy Objective T27: Road Safety

-It is a Policy Objective to implement a Council Road Safety Plan in line with the emerging Government Road Safety Strategy 2021 to 2030 in conjunction with relevant stakeholders and agencies.
+It is a Policy Objective to implement the Road Safety Authority's 'Road Safety Strategy 2013 - 2020' in conjunction with relevant stakeholders and agencies.